rikes/datagrowth/_posts/2017-01-31-uav-haptic-control-pt1.md

 If you fly in attitude mode you command directly an angle when moving your attitude related sticks.
 As soon as you let go the commanded angles will be 0 (if everything goes as planned).
 Note that this doesn't mean that the speed of the aircraft will also be 0!

 Position hold (or Loiter) is the most attractive position for this project.
-In this mode you usually command the aircraft groundspeed (speed relative to the ground, usually derrived from GPS position).
+In this mode you usually command the aircraft groundspeed (speed relative to the ground, usually derived from GPS position).

 The reason position/loiter mode is attractive is because we can tolerate (to some extend) non-real time behaviour of the system, i.e. if the command don't arrive in time for whatever reason the UAV will remain stable, which probably wouldn't happen in the two _lower modes_.